PurpleAvatar/multiscale_biological_modeling/_pages/about.md

 ## You might also enjoy...

+If you enjoy this course, and you are interested into

-If you enjoy this course, we think that you would also love some of the other free and open educational materials developed by the project founder (Phillip Compeau).
+If you enjoy this course, we think that you would also love some of the other free and open educational materials developed by the project founder.
 We list these below.

 * <a href="http://compeau.cbd.cmu.edu/programming-for-lovers/" target="_blank">Programming for Lovers</a>: FILL IN

 * <a href="https://bioinformaticsalgorithms.org" target="_blank">Bioinformatics Algorithms: An Active Learning Approach</a>: FILL IN

 * <a href="http://rosalind.info" target="_blank">Rosalind</a>: FILL IN

+## Acknowledgements

 ## Other